 Most coaches specialize in a specific area of life.
 For example, they are marriage coaches, business coaches, or fitness coaches, but having a different coach for everything can get very expensive.
 We think that’s a problem.
 We believe a considerable gap in the fundamentals of behavior change knowledge exists in the industry, and it is doing a disservice to the client.
 There are life basics, the art, and the science of success, that apply to everyone, and most of us can and should be achieving personal growth and happiness on a much higher level through mastery of these basic skills and techniques.

 At MotoMe we are working to build an online resource for personal development in its entirety, which concentrates on the fundamentals and patterns of achievement in each life area.
 Physical fitness training plays a significant role in our lives for physical health.
 However, it does little to serve our clients if they can not concentrate because they are too depressed, stressed, or financially burdened to think about scheduling extra movement into their day!

 Multidisciplinary Model Approach

 Friends, don’t get confused!
 It DOES NOT need to take years to get to this point.
-Deciding to make a change (stages 1–3) can be made in an instant!
-It tends to feel like this when we get to the end of an inspirational movie or at the end of a motivational conference.
-We feel inspired and think “I can and want to do this!”
-Making the plan will take some time but its well worth it in the long run, especially once we get to the Maintenance Stage and have a plan to deal with setbacks.
+Deciding to make a change (stages 1–3), can be made in an instant!
+It tends to feel like this when we get to the end of an inspirational movie or song.
+We feel inspired and think to ourselves, “ Hell yes!
+I can, and I want to do this!”
+Making the plan will take some time, but it is time well spent!
+Especially once we get to the Maintenance Stage and have a plan in place to deal with setbacks, roadblocks, and relapses.